tier4/caret_doc/docs/design/runtime_processing/hook.md

 !!!Info
     If possible, it is better to add tracepoints as built-in rather than hooks for users.
     However, CARET's priority is to evaluate software running on the current version of ROS rather than to gradually add trace points.
-    For this reason, we have adopted a hook that allows users to add tracepoints in a flexible manner.
+    For this reason, we have adopted function hooking that allows users to add tracepoints in a flexible manner.
 <prettier-ignore-end>

 <prettier-ignore-start>